 Wayman J#, Sagar A# and J. Varner (2015) Dynamic Modeling of Cell Free Biochemical Networks using Effective Kinetic Models.
 Processes, 3:138-160 (invited; Special Issue Dynamic Approaches to Metabolic Modeling and Metabolic Engineering)

-Each experimental data sets a different goal?
+Each experimental data set as a different goal?
 We agree with the reviewer; it makes intuitive sense for each training objective to be treated as a different goal.
 However, ultimately, the user partitions the training data into the specific training objectives; this is completely specified by the user in JuPOETs as they supply the logic of the objective function calculation.

 Secondly, we also completely agree with the reviewer that the Villaverde et al., study is an important contribution to the field.
 However, we published the same idea, using multiobjective optimization, several years before the Villaverde et al. study.
 In particular, we identified a detailed kinetic model of translation initiation in eukaryotes using data sets from different labs and cell lines.
 The multiobjective approach generated a consensus model of translation initiation, with and without insulin and insulin like growth factor stimulation.
 Thus, similar to the results shown here, the original POETs implementation produced an ensemble of parameters that was consistent with the overall training data (a consensus performance), while also containing parameter sets that performed better of worse on specific objectives (including counter intuitive outlying behavior).
 See: